Royal Irish Regiment (1684–1922): Regular Army

 The 1st Battalion landed at Le Havre as part of the 82nd Brigade in the 27th Division in December 1914 for service on the Western Front but moved to Salonika in November 1915.

 The 2nd Battalion landed at Boulogne-sur-Mer as part of the 8th Brigade in the 3rd Division in August 1914 for service on the Western Front but was almost completely destroyed at the Battle of La Bassée in October 1914 with many men being taken as prisoners of war.
-The battalion was re-formed in October 1914 and, as part of the 22nd Brigade in the 7th Division saw further action at the Battle of the Somme, when it was involved in capturing three miles of the German frontline trenches, in Autumn 1916.
+The battalion was re-formed in October 1914 and, as part of the 22nd Infantry Brigade in the 7th Division saw further action at the Battle of the Somme, when it was involved in capturing three miles of the German frontline trenches, in Autumn 1916.

 The 3rd (Reserve) Battalion, largely made up from local Dubliners, were the first army troops to engage the Irish rebels during the Easter Rising: the rebels were fighting to establish an Irish Republic in Dublin.
 Eight of the Royal Irish Regiment were killed and sixteen more wounded.
 Some of these are buried in Grangegorman Military Cemetery.
 A Royal Irish Regiment officer reported that "they regarded, not unreasonably, everyone they saw as an enemy, and fired at anything that moved".

 New Armies

+A working party from a battalion of the Royal Irish Regiment cleaning up a section of the Canal du Nord near Moeuvres, 28 November 1917.

-The 5th (Service) Battalion (Pioneers) landed in Suvla Bay as pioneer battalion for the 10th (Irish) Division in August 1915 but moved to Salonika in September 1915.
-The 6th (Service) Battalion landed at Le Havre as part of the 47th Brigade in the 16th (Irish) Division in December 1915 for service on the Western Front.
-The 7th (South Irish Horse) Battalion was formed in France as part of the 49th Brigade in the 16th (Irish) Division from the dismounted 1st and 2nd South Irish Horse in September 1917.
+The 5th (Service) Battalion (Pioneers) landed in Suvla Bay as the pioneer battalion for the 10th (Irish) Division in August 1915 but moved to Salonika in September 1915.

+The 6th (Service) Battalion landed at Le Havre as part of the 47th Infantry Brigade in the 16th (Irish) Division in December 1915 for service on the Western Front.

+The 7th (South Irish Horse) Battalion was formed in France as part of the 49th Infantry Brigade in the 16th (Irish) Division from the dismounted 1st and 2nd South Irish Horse in September 1917.